 A planetary nebula is the final stage in the life of a star with a mass similar to that of the Sun.
 After billions of years of nuclear fusion in the star’s core, the supply of hydrogen fuel is exhausted and the core contracts and heats up.
 This increased heat and pressure causes the outer layers of the star to expand and cool, and the star becomes a red giant.

-Eventually, the outer layers of the star are ejected into space, leaving behind the hot, contracted core.
 The core of the star is now exposed and is heated to extremely high temperatures by the radiation from the surrounding ejected layers of the star.
 This radiation also ionizes the surrounding gas, making it glow.

-The star’s core is now a white dwarf, and the surrounding ionized gas is a planetary nebula.
 The white dwarf will slowly cool over billions of years, and the planetary nebula will disperse into the interstellar medium.

 Which of the Following Sequences Correctly Describes the Stages of Life from Beginning to End for a Low-Mass Star Quizlet?

 Low-mass stars are those with a mass of less than about 2.5 times the mass of the sun.
 They include red dwarf stars, brown dwarf stars, and white dwarf stars.
-The life of a low-mass star begins with its formation from a cloud of gas and dust.

 This process takes about 100 million years.
 Once the star has formed, it enters the main sequence phase, during which it burns hydrogen in its core to produce energy.
 This phase lasts for about 10 billion years.